-Benchmark Shareholders may compare the performance of the Company against the ARC Sterling Equity Risk PCI.
-Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing is performing against an index based on the real performance numbers delivered to discretionary private clients by participating investment managers.
-The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.
-Classes of shares available Income Shares
+Benchmark Shareholders may compare the performance of the Fund against the IA Global sector.
+Comparison of the Fund's performance against this benchmark will give Shareholders an indication of how the Fund is performing against other similar funds in this peer group sector.
+The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Fund.
+The benchmark is not a target for the Fund, nor is the Fund constrained by the benchmark.
+Classes of shares available Income Shares Accumulation Shares

-Accumulation Shares

 Currency of denomination Pounds Sterling

 Minimum initial investment £1,000,000

-Minimum subsequent investment £100,000
+Minimum subsequent investment £50,000

-Minimum withdrawal None, provided the minimum holding is maintained
+Minimum withdrawal None

 Minimum holding £1,000,000

+FCA Product Reference Number 635777

-ACD's preliminary charge 7%
+ACD's preliminary charge 10%

 Redemption charge None

-Charge for investment research None

-Annual management charge as paid to the ACD 0.15% per annum of funds under management (up to £50,000,000) subject to a minimum of £40,000 per annum.
+Annual management charge 0.15% per annum of funds under management subject to a minimum of £33,000 per annum

-0.125% per annum of funds under management (over £50,000,000) subject to a minimum of £40,000 per annum.

-Investment Manager's fee 0.25% per annum payable monthly in arrears.
+Investment Manager's fee 0.5% per annum payable monthly in arrears

+Charge for investment research No Charge

 Annual accounting date 31 October

 Interim accounting date 30 April

 Annual income allocation date 31 December

 Interim income allocation date 30 June

 Invest in any Securities Market of the UK or a Member State of the EU or states within the EEA on which securities are admitted to Official Listing Yes

 Invest in Eligible Markets As listed in Appendices 4 and 5

-Income Equalisation Yes, averaged.
+Income Equalisation Yes, averaged

-Charges taken from income or capital Other than those relating directly to the purchase and sale of investments, all charges are taken from income.
-If at the end of an accounting period there is insufficient income, the shortfall
+Charges taken from Income or Capital Other than those relating directly to the purchase and sale of investments, all charges are taken from income if at the end of an accounting period there is insufficient income, the shortfall may be allocated to capital